 This placement module is an opportunity for you to work with a host organisation, experience real world scenarios, and gain experience towards future employment.

 The module provides links between theory and problem-solving through practical applications.
 This will be achieved through investigation of current aspects of the environmental sector in a range of areas such as biodiversity, conservation, flood defence, and environmental contamination and remediation.

 You’ll study this module:

-Independent Scholarly Activity
+Independent Scholarly Activity in Biosciences

 In this triple module, you will plan, conduct, and present a piece of original research on a topic of your choice within the area of Conservation Biology.
 This is a major part of this course and can be designed to suit your individual interests.
 You will have the flexibility to research into a topic of your choice, so you can tailor it to meet your career aspirations.
 Previous students have researched areas such as ecological tipping-points of woodland butterflies, the effect of the diversity of hedgerow plants on insect diversity, the effects of urbanisation on bat ecology, and impacts of human habitation on lion distribution in Kenya.